BioStacks

 Vitamin C plays a supporting role in dental.
 Potent antioxidant and cofactor for collagen synthesis, immune function, and iron absorption.
 Liposomal vitamin C provides significantly higher bioavailability than standard ascorbic acid by encapsulating the molecule in phospholipid spheres for enhanced cellular uptake.

 Avoid ascorbic acidstandard form — absorption drops above 1,000mg.
 Avoid ester-cmarketing claims, unclear benefit over standard forms.
 Avoid ascorbyl palmitatefat-soluble form, limited bioavailability data.
-The most bioavailable options are calcium ascorbate or liposomal vitamin c.
+Look for calcium ascorbate or liposomal vitamin c for better absorption.

-Research supporting vitamin c for dental is rated as strong.
+Vitamin C has strong clinical evidence for dental benefits.
 Cochrane review of 29 trials found it reduces cold duration 8% in adults; key cofactor for collagen synthesis Learn more